JHale716/Dell-U2711-Monitor/README.md

 # Dell-U2711-Monitor
 The 'fix' 'How To' 'Solve' for resolution problems with the Dell U2711 and others of it's ilk.

+(It has been reported that this doesn't work with the M1 Mac, my Dell has since died and I can’t test or verify this further)

 So you're here and you've found this repo.
 Probably because you have had unfathomable frustration with the video settings on your monitor and you've probably plugged it into a mac or tried to use the HDMI and found it's displaying HD/1080p/1920x1080 rather than the 2560x1440 the panel is capable of.
 And this will give you a 60hz refresh rate, rather than the 35hz rate in another soluton.
 (With the bits to help you edit things to suit you for what you need to) ;)

 ## Yup, I've been there and it's a bit of a 'mare.